 Follow the mitigation mechanisms of subclause 6.62.5 of TR 24772-1.

-If possible, do not use the abort feature, or apply the restriction No_Abort_Statements to eliminate the use of this construct.
+If possible, apply the restriction No_Abort_Statements to eliminate the use of forced termination (abort).

 All tasks should contain an exception handler at the outer level to prevent silent termination due to unhandled exceptions.